bhargav-nvns/Polar-plots/readme.md

 Along with polar plots, code for simple mean temperatures and percentage changes in temperatures and wind speed is included.
 <br>
 <br>
 The data is stored in an NCD file, so an NCDF reader is also installed, which can be skipped.
+The data consists of wind speed, wind direction, temperature, and time(yyyy-mm-dd hh:ss).
 <br>
 <br>
 the end plots look like this.